luckinet/loca/02_build_ontology/README.md

 ## Tools

-Both, the land use ontology and the gazetteer are built with the 'ontologics' R-package, which is powered by the Simple Knowledge Organization System (skos, <https://www.w3.org/TR/skos-reference/>).
+Both, the land use ontology and the gazetteer are built with the `ontologics` R-package, which is powered by the Simple Knowledge Organization System (skos, <https://www.w3.org/TR/skos-reference/>).

 ## LUCKINet land use ontology